CrashCortez/vitadock-vlc/README.md

 Launch the RunPSVITA.sh and the connect to the dock via Bluetooth, grab a ps4 controller and sit on your couch and play your vita on your tv.

-Get crafty and set up a momentary on/off swith and set the RunVITA.sh to run at boot.
 --------------------------------------------------------------------------------------

 # Notes :
 --------------------------------------------------------------------------------------